josh-padnick/JoshPadnick.com/content/post/1-strange-lessons/index.md

 I’ve never really thought of myself as a salesperson.

-I remember when I was younger I interned for GE and they had some career fair at the end of the summer where you met people in all the different ‘early talent identification’ programs.
+I remember when I was younger I interned for GE and they had some career fair at the end of the summer where you met people in all the different "early talent identification" programs.
 When I got to the sales people, they all just seemed so smooth.
 I didn’t trust them, and I certainly didn’t want to buy anything from them.
 I just couldn’t picture myself joining that table over some of the others.

 Well, fast forward a few years after I started [Omedix](http://omedix.com) and reality struck – I had inadvertently positioned myself as the sole salesperson for our company.
 Either I sold our product or we didn’t do business; it was that simple.
 And so I had to start learning how to sell.